JenniferKiesler/engineering-team-profile/readme.md

 ## Installation

-To use the [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) version 8.2.4 and [Jest](https://www.npmjs.com/package/jest) packages, use the following command:
+To use the [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) version 8.2.4 and [Jest](https://www.npmjs.com/package/jest) packages needed for this application, use the following command:
 ```
 npm install
 ```